regus in Clemmons, North Carolina 29 days ago

-General Manager / Team Lead 5 months ago
+General Manager / Team Lead in San Francisco, California 6 months ago

 After being in both the Hospitality & Staffing Industry where the hours can be grueling Regus has been a breath of fresh air.
 As with any job you go through the initial newbie growing pains where you put in the additional hours to ensure you have reached your comfort level and can take off your training wheels.
 With Regus the transition was fluid and smooth.
 I appreciate the extensive General Manager Induction as well as the Off-Site Training that help fine tune my skills before gearing up for my own center.
 I’m in the office at 8:00 a.m. and I’m out by no later than 6:00 p.m. working at Regus has allowed me the pleasure of spending more valuable time with my family.
 I haven’t been this happy at work in years.